Revit for Mac: What Actually Works in 2026

 What Vagon and Designair have in common

 Both Vagon and Designair give you a fully functional Windows workstation, accessible from your Mac through your browser.
 Both are pay-as-you-go — you’re not buying hardware, you’re renting it up to the minute.
 Both let you run Revit, AutoCAD, Enscape, Lumion and the rest of your AEC software stack at full performance, with no compromises.
-Both operate from data centres across 25 global locations, keeping latency low wherever you are.
+Both operate from data centres across more than 20 locations worldwide, keeping latency low wherever you are.
 Both offer a trial so you can test before you commit.
 And on both platforms, the fact that you’re on a Mac is completely irrelevant.

 Pricing: What does it actually cost?